 High-Risk Merchant Account Processing Industries

-Most of the "sin" industries including adult, tobacco, firearms, and gaming are classified as high risk.
-This is primarily due to the potential legalities surround the nature of their products or business models.
+Most of the “sin” industries including adult, tobacco, firearms, and gaming are classified as high-risk merchant businesses.
+This is primarily due to the potential legalities surrounding the nature of their products or business models.
 This includes requiring merchants to install website safeguards or other security measures for online transactions or using secure POS terminals.
 Other high risk industries have requirements to pay annual registration fees to the card associations for accessing their networks.
+Regardless of the regulations or requirements for a high-risk merchant account, when you are using the proper payment processor they will make sure that everything is taken care of with the card associations and banks to prevent any future surprises.

-Some businesses might operate in an industry that is medium to low risk but experience high chargebacks.
+Some businesses might operate in industries that are medium to low risk but experiences high chargebacks.
 High chargebacks and/or returns can be an issue for merchants depending on how they operate their business.
-Many merchant account providers are not able to absorb the high chargeback ratios usually seen with merchant account businesses.
+Many merchant account providers are not able to absorb the high chargeback ratios usually seen with high-risk merchant account businesses.
+This would be a reason these industries could be considered a high-risk merchant when trying to apply.

 Low Credit Score

 Merchants that have ended up on the Terminated Merchant File (TMF) have a negative history with the payment card associations.
 Many times this termination of the previous relationship does not allow the business to establish new merchant services.
 These problems might have stemmed from violations, excessive chargebacks or funds owed to a payment processor or the card association.